This post originally appeared in VICE UK

 The home is sacred.
 Who passes through your doors and who you keep out in the cold is the last form of socially acceptable prejudice.
 Which actually makes a lot of sense, because it's your house, and therefore your PS3 controller, or your fancy candle, or your set of commemorative Pogs that goes missing if you let the wrong person in.

-I decided to answer my own question by visiting a cross section of London neighbourhoods over a period of five nights.
+I decided to answer my own question by visiting a cross section of London neighborhoods over a period of five nights.
 I'd knock on doors.
 People would (hopefully) open them.
 I'd ask if I could sleep in their house.

-Eventually, I settled on this: I was visiting London (I'm from Australia) and had organised to stay at a family friend's house who I didn't really know all that well, and they hadn't turned up.
+Eventually, I settled on this: I was visiting London (I'm from Australia) and had organized to stay at a family friend's house who I didn't really know all that well, and they hadn't turned up.
 Plus, I couldn't access my money until the following morning.
 If they accepted, I'd come clean.

 This is how my week went.